TonyZhaoyu/blog_source/Blog/source/Linux/index.md

 #### **Markdown**

 * Embedded an image in a markdown script.
   Ensure you know the url path of that image.
 The url path could be a github path.
-Usaally, the url from the github won't be rendered, and you will see a broken link in the position.
+Usually, the url from the github would not be rendered, and you will see a broken link in the position.
 To solve this, add `?raw=true` at the end of the url and place a line by following the syntax as bellow:

 ```bash
 $ ![link text](url + `?raw=true`)